scholzie/tiller/README.md

 To build any of the **Roles** in the terraform directory, you must first have a working "global" network configuration.
 See README.md under the [terraform][https://github.com/blueapron/poutine/tree/master/terraform] directory for information on what this does, precisely.

-To just get it done, you can do this:
+### Create the network
 - Enter the `terraform/network` directory and edit terraform.tfvars
   appropriately:
   - `cp terraform.tfvars.sample terraform.tfvars`